Master of Nursing (MN): Career Path

 Objectives, Goals, and Vision

-Vision: The vision of an MN program is an overarching statement that describes the future that the program hopes to create.
-For example, an MN program may have the vision of creating a healthcare system in which advanced practice nurses play a central role in providing high-quality, patient-centered care.
+Vision: An MN program's vision is an overarching statement that describes its hopes for the future.
+For example, an MN program may envision a healthcare system where advanced practice nurses are central to providing high-quality, patient-centered care.

-In summary, the objectives and goals of an MN program are focused on the immediate and near-term outcomes, while the vision is focused on the long-term outcomes of the program.
+In summary, an MN program's objectives and goals are focused on the immediate and near-term outcomes, while its vision is focused on the long-term consequences.

 Eligibility